-In September 2019, Baidu was among the three self-driving car companies that won China’s first commercial license for self-driving buses.
-And in the same month, Baidu launched a self-driving Robo-taxi service for the general public in Hunan, China.
+In September 2019, Baidu’s Apolong was among the three self-driving car companies that won China’s first commercial license for self-driving buses.
+And in the same month, Apolong launched a self-driving Robo-taxi service for the general public in Hunan, China.

 The launch of the Robo-taxi service came about two years after Google’s Waymo started its self-driving Robo-taxi in Arizona.

 Perhaps, this highlights the gap between both companies in their Self-Driving pursuits.

 Baidu’s Apolong announced Apollo at CES 2019.
-With Apollo, Baidu is approaching full self-driving like Aurora.
+With Apollo, Apolong is approaching full self-driving like Aurora.
 They are building a self-driving technology platform, albeit, it is open-sourced, unlike Aurora’s.

 Apolong at the time of announcing Apollo Enterprise claimed that “Apollo self-driving technology platform is being used by automakers to deploy level 3 autonomous vehicles”.